camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/getting-started/create-workflow-instance.md

 We can see that the job worker activated then completed the two available `initiate-payment` jobs.
 You can shut down the job worker if you'd like--you won't need it in the rest of the tutorial.

 Now go to the browser tab where you're running Operate.
-You should see that the workflow instances have advanced to the Intermediate Message Catch Event and are waiting there.
+You should see that the workflow instances have advanced to the intermediate message catch event and are waiting there.

 ![Waiting at Message Event](assets/tutorial-4.2-waiting-at-message.png)

-The workflow instances will wait at the Intermediate Message Catch Event until a message is received by Zeebe and correlated to the instances.
+The workflow instances will wait at the intermediate message catch event until a message is received by Zeebe and correlated to the instances.
 Messages can be published using Zeebe clients, and it's also possible for Zeebe to connect to a message queue such as Apache Kafka and correlate messages published there to workflow instances.

-zbctl also supports message publishing, so we'll continue to use it in our demo.
+`zbctl` also supports message publishing, so we'll continue to use it in our demo.
 Below is the command we'll use to publish and correlate a message.
-You'll see that we provide the message "Name" that we assigned to this message event in the Zeebe Modeler as well as the orderId that we included in the payload of the instance when we created it.
+You'll see that we provide the message "Name" that we assigned to this message event in the Zeebe Modeler as well as the `orderId` that we included in the payload of the instance when we created it.

 Remember, `orderId` is the correlation key we set in the Modeler when configuring the message event.
 Zeebe requires both of these fields to be able to correlate a message to a workflow instance.
 Because we have two workflow instances with two distinct `orderId`, we'll need to publish two messages.
 Run these two commands one after the other: